cmabastar/audit-trigger/README.md

-A simple, customisable table audit system for PostgreSQL implemented using triggers.
+A simple, customisable table audit system for PostgreSQL11 implemented using triggers w/ JSONB and partitioning support.

 See: